tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 Jekyll provides a templating language called Liquid that allows you to do conditional filtering, content re-use, variables, and more, so you can fill these more robust requirements.
 I used this advanced logic to single source the output without duplicating the content.
 Other static site generators (like Hugo or Sphinx) have similar templating and scripting logic that lets you accomplish advanced tasks.

-To handle PDF with Jekyll, I integrated a tool called [Prince](http://www.princexml.com/), which converts a list of HTML pages into a PDF document, complete with running headers and footers, page numbering, and other print styling.
-You could also use [Pandoc](https://pandoc.org/) to fill simpler PDF requirements.
+To handle PDF with Jekyll, I integrated a tool called [Prince](http://www.princexml.com/), which converts a list of HTML pages into a PDF document, complete with running headers and footers, page numbering, and other print styling (it even uses CSS for the styling) You could also use [Pandoc](https://pandoc.org/) to fill simpler PDF requirements.
+PDF is possible, just not usually an out-of-the-box feature (except with [Sphinx](http://www.sphinx-doc.org/en/master/)).

-My point is that you can handle these more challenging factors with non-traditional tools, but it requires more expertise.
+You can handle these more challenging factors with non-traditional tools, but it might require more expertise and creativity.

 ## Conclusion